charles19132/copper/README.md

 ### Container

-If you want a container, just build the Containerfile using podman:
+If you want a container, simply build the Containerfile using podman:

 ```sh
 podman build -t copper .